bendeibler/sql-portfolio/README.md

 ## Findings
-- There were 4 purchases over $500, and Micheal Williams was 2 of them when he bought a Laptop Pro 16" and an iPhone 15
+- Michael Williams accounted for 2 of the 4 purchases over $500
 - Out of the 6 states, RI, MA, ME, and VT were the most common, all having 2 orders from each
 - Electronics were the most expensive category with 4 out of the top 5 products coming from the electronics category
 - Books were the least expensive with 3 out of the bottom 4 products coming from the books category
 - 12 out of 15 orders have been completed with 2 orders being shipped and 1 still pending
-- Rhode Island had the highest amount purchased with a total of $2389.96 with Massachusetts close behind with a total of $2349.95
+- Rhode Island had the highest amount purchased with a total of $2,389.96 with Massachusetts close behind with a total of $2,349.95
 - Rhode Island and Massachusetts also had the highest average purchase with an average of $597.49, and $587.49 respectively
 - Maine and New York came in with the lowest average purchase price showing an average amount of $58.99, and $89.99 respectively